 “But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times.”

-During the 8th C. B.C., the nation of Israel was a lot like modern-day America.
+During the 8th century B.C., the nation of Israel was a lot like modern-day America.
 The culture was growing more and more immoral.
 The Israelites were consumed with materialism.
 In defiance of the Mosaic Law people were buying up large tracts of land, and this was creating serious problems for the poor as the disparity between the haves and the have-not’s widened.
-Bribery, injustice, lying, and murder were commonplace.
+Bribery, injustice, lying and murder were commonplace.
 These were very serious sins.
 However, the most egregious offense before God was idolatry.
 Idolatry is the worship of something or someone other than God.

 Paul describes idolatry in Romans 1:21-24.
 He writes, “For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.
 Although they claimed to be wise, they became fools and exchanged the glory of the immortal God for images made to look like mortal man and birds and animals and reptiles.”
 What exactly is Paul saying?
 He is accusing us of exchanging the Creator for the created.
 He is accusing us of turning away from devotion to God and becoming devoted to things that God has given us.
 As we approach Christmas, who or what do you find yourself really worshipping?